 Checkout: Developing a checkout system in-house can take weeks of engineering effort.
 Partnering with a provider that offers a fully optimized, ready-made checkout solution ensures a seamless integration with your website or app, speeding up your time-to-market.

 Billing: Managing billing involves more than just payment acceptance.
 You need a robust billing engine that can handle refunds, disputes, and tax calculations.
-A dedicated billing solution can simplify these tasks and reduce administrative overhead.
+Dedicated telecom billing software can simplify these tasks and reduce administrative overhead.

 SIM and eSIM provisioning: Provisioning SIMs and eSIMs can be logistically challenging.
 The right partner will offer a streamlined activation process, allowing your customers to get connected with a single tap.